 Transfer to Beaune, the historic wine capital of Burgundy.
 Enjoy a tour with a docent, exploring the Hospices of Beaune, a charitable hospital that has been funded by the annual wine auction for over 155 years.
 Delve into history and discuss the relationship of the hospice with the powerful wine merchants of Burgundy.
 Enjoy some free time to explore before catching the train to Paris.

 Explore the historic covered Marché d'Aligre with a local chef and food expert.
 Rarely visited by tourists, this market is where locals come to shop for food.
 Meet vendors, enjoy tastings, and learn about the history of the market and the specialties offered here.
 The afternoon is free to explore the city on your own.

-Enjoy the day free to explore Paris.
-Opt to visit museums, shop or take a river cruise.
+Enjoy a free day to explore Paris.
+Opt to visit museums, shop, or take a river cruise.